 - Mixing: the best way is to use a stand mixer with the paddle attachment or an electric mixer with a large bowl because it's a dense cake and a pretty large amount of cake batter.

-- Sifted dry ingredients: don't skip this step, especially when you use baking soda which might sometimes clump together during storage, and will not dissolve during baking.
+- Sifted dry ingredients: don't skip this step, especially when you use baking soda, which can sometimes clump during storage, and will not dissolve during baking.

 Creaming: beat the butter with the sugar until light and airy.
 Then add the eggs.
 The batter will be quite smooth and thick before you add the spices.

-Carrots and apple: don't be tempted to grate them with a fine-holed grater as they tend to release too much liquid and tend to clump, and the texture will not be the right one.
-Use a coarse grater (large holes) or a food processor to shred them.
+Carrots and apple: don't be tempted to grate them with a fine-holed grater.
+They tend to release too much liquid and clump, so the texture will not be the right one.
+Use a coarse grater (large holes) or a food processor to coarsely shred them.

-Baking the cake: the best way to make layer cakes is baking each layer in a separate pan.
+Baking the cake: It's recommended that each layer be baked in a separate pan.
 They will bake faster and more evenly.
 See how many pans your oven holds and stick to that.
-Mine for example holds two 8-inch round pans or three 7-inch pans.
+Mine, for example, holds two 8-inch round pans or three 7-inch pans.

 When is the cake done?
 When a cake tester or toothpick comes out clean, remove the cake from the oven.
 Place on a wire rack and let cool completely.

-Vintage Kitchen tip: this is a moist batter with lots of add-ins, so I don't recommend baking just one layer and then splitting it as it might not bake well in the middle.
+IMPORTANT: this is a very moist batter with lots of add-ins, so I don't recommend baking just one layer (one large cake pan) and then splitting it as it might not bake well in the middle.
+I talk from experience.

 Cream cheese frosting

-Easy to make, it keeps for weeks in the fridge, and I've yet to meet someone that doesn't love it.
+- Make ahead: it's not only easy to make, but it keeps for weeks in the fridge, and I've yet to meet someone who doesn't love it.

 Storing